niels-lubbes/surface_equivalence/README.md

 Output:
 ```
 ```

-We compute the generators of bigraded Cox rings associated to `f`.
+We compute the generators of bigraded Cox rings associated to f.

 ```python
 PolyRing.reset_base_field()